Live world stats · UTC-based global counter

 What happens every second on Earth?

-The world does not update once a day.
+The world does not update only once a day.
 It changes every second.
-New babies are born, people die, cities grow, energy is used, data is created and the global population keeps moving.
-This page focuses on the population side of that story by showing births per second, deaths per second, net population growth and today’s estimated totals.
+New babies are born, people die and the global population keeps moving.
+This page gives a direct answer to the question “what happens every second in the world?” by showing births per second, deaths per second, net population growth per second and today’s estimated totals.

 Pulse Of Globe uses public statistical baselines and converts annual estimates into live-style counters.
-For example, annual births and deaths are divided across the number of seconds in the current UTC year.
-The result is not a government-certified live register, but a clear and educational estimate that helps visitors understand the scale of global change.
+Annual births and deaths are divided across the number of seconds in the current UTC year, then updated continuously on the page.
+The result is not a government-certified live register, but a clear educational estimate that helps visitors understand the scale and pace of global change.

 This format is useful because very large numbers are hard to imagine.
 A yearly population figure can feel abstract, but a per-second counter makes the pace visible.
-It also connects naturally with related pages such as world population live, real-time world stats and the daily global risk index.
+For a broader dashboard, visit real-time world stats.
+For a focused population view, open world population live or check population growth today.

 Frequently asked questions